-Properties, Plant and Equipment - We record properties, plant and equipment at historical cost.
+Properties, Plant and Equipment

+We record properties, plant and equipment at historical cost.
 We provide depreciation and amortization in amounts sufficient to match the cost of depreciable assets to operations over their estimated service lives or productive value.
 We capitalize expenditures for improvements that significantly extend the useful life of an asset.
+When an asset is sold, we recognize a gain (loss) in the consolidated statements of operations based upon the proceeds received on the sale less the net carrying value of the asset.
 We charge expenditures for maintenance and repairs to operations when incurred.
 Depreciation is computed using the straight-line method over estimated useful lives as follows: